Psy-Fer/interARTIC/README.md

 **IMPORTANT: Make sure the interARTIC binaries reside at a location with no white characters and non-ASCII characters in directory names.**

 The `run.sh` script has now launched a new interactive interARTIC session.
 To see your session, visit [http://127.0.0.1:5000](http://127.0.0.1:5000) on your web browser.
-Here, you can configure and run your next job via the graphical interface.
+Here, you can configure and run your next job using the graphical interface.
 Make sure you keep the terminal open to keep your interARTIC session running.

 ## Step 2: Downloading test dataset

 Open a new terminal to download and extract the [example test dataset](https://cloudstor.aarnet.edu.au/plus/s/srVo6NEicclqQNE/download).
-The commands below will extract the dataset to `/data`, assuming `/data` exists on your computer and you have write permission to `/data`.
-You can use a custom location such as `/home/username/data` if you wish.
+The commands below will extract the dataset to `/data`, assuming `/data` exists on the computer and you have write permission to `/data`.
+The `/data` folder is the default location for sequencing outputs on an ONT GridION or PromethION device, but on your own machine you may use a custom location such as `/home/username/data` if you wish.

 ```bash
 cd /data